Joseph-Elzéar Bernier: Legacy

-Historian and expert on northern sovereignty, Michael Byers noted that Bernier placed a plaque on Melville Island in 1909 that claimed Canadian sovereignty over not only the entire Arctic Archipelago but also a wedge of the Arctic Ocean "from longitude 60°W to 141°W up to latitude 90°N," all the way to the North Pole.
+The 1909 plaque placed by Bernier, was mentioned by Canadian historian and expert on northern sovereignty, Michael Byers, in his talk and article on threats to Canadian Arctic Sovereignty in 2006.
 Byers characterized the claim as an articulation of sector theory and noted how diplomats had widely rejected Russia's claims to a wedge of the Arctic extending to the North Pole.